 America’s National Parks (Lonely Planet Kids)

 In a guide with charming illustrations, kids can explore the big book of national parks.
 Starts with nifty things to know about visiting National Parks, then learn about the parks in ABC order.
-So this is a great reference guide for kids.
-Or get them excited about a national parks road trip.

 John Muir: Candlewick Biographies: America’s First Environmentalist

 A great read-aloud book to learn more about conservation and the Father of the National Parks.
+He was paramount in the creation of Yosemite National Park,

 How We Crossed The West: The Adventures Of Lewis And Clark

-Kids engage with the historical characters so learn about the legendary duo that trekked from St. Louis to the Pacific Ocean.
+Kids engage with the historical characters and learn about the legendary duo that trekked from St. Louis to the Pacific Ocean.
 There are several national park sites dedicated to Lewis and Clark sprinkled across the U.S.

 Journey Around Our National Parks